huyvu38/Connection-Space/README.md

 First, the user clicks the Run button in Client.java.

-Then the Main Menu will appear with 3 options
+After the user connects with the server, the Main Menu will appear with 3 options:

 1. Create an account
 2. Log in